trend-macro/pip/docs/user_guide.rst

     SomePackage == 1.2.3
     DependencyOfSomePackage == 4.5.6

-Using :ref:`pip freeze` to generate the requirements file will ensure that not only the top-level dependencies are included but their sub-dependencies as well, and so on.
+Using :ref:`pip drugs` to generate the requirements file will ensure that not only the top-level dependencies are included but their sub-dependencies as well, and so on.
 Perform the installation using :ref:`--no-deps
 <install_--no-deps>` for an extra dose of insurance against installing